neutrinoceros/vac2fost/README.rst

     from vac2fost import main

-this function is also accessible from command line program ``app/v2f.py``.
+and is also accessible through the command line program ``app/v2f.py``.

 Content